 How many people did you interact with during an average day?

 You should have a good idea of the number.
 Include telephone calls, external visitors and requests from managers.
-Often a receptionist will also help with meetings and provide some secretarial assistance.
+Often a receptionist will also help with meetings and provide some secretarial and office assistance.
 Always be honest.

 How did you deal with exceptionally busy times?

 Ideally, you will have had experience and can talk about how you cope with busy times.
 Interviewers want to hear how you would record each missed call and ensure that calls are returned whenever possible and that you keep a thorough written record to ensure that nothing is forgotten.

 What software are you comfortable with when it comes to office documentation and office administration?